Jurisprudence (JUGL)

 JUGL 0305.
 Philosophical Perspectives on Law .
 (2 Credits)

 JUGL 0320.
 Law of Democracy.
-(4 Credits)
+(3 to 4 Credits)

 This course examines the laws that govern our democratic process, including campaign finance reform, voting rights, redistricting, ballot access, election administration, campaign advertising and the role of SuperPACs.
 The course is a blend of constitutional law, legal history and legal theory.
 We will focus attention on the different legal theories and the empirical assumptions used by lawyers and judges in key Law of Democracy cases.
 Because of the centrality of constitutional law, we conduct a series of mock Supreme Court arguments around the key cases.
 There is a take home exam, but students who wish to do so may write a 30 page research paper.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.